 I found stuff that I’d lost and spent hours searching for in the past, and stuff that I thought I’d actually gotten rid of a long time ago but obviously hadn’t.
 I can be a bit of a hoarder.

 Where am I going exactly with all of this you’re probably wondering?

-I did the same for my Macbook as well.
+I did the same for my laptop as well.

 So by the time I had to go and fetch my kiddies from pre-school at 3:30pm, and after 7 cups of coffee.

-And after having listened to almost 6 hours of continuos droning ambient space music.
+And, after having listened to almost 6 hours of continuous droning ambient space music.

 But my mind was also clear.

 I somehow felt lighter in myself.